ChaosGroup/multiscale_microfacet_model/README.md

 ## Scenes

-Shoes and Kettle scenes by Zeltner et al. 2020 are setup for different methods and are found in *results/Figure_19_GlintsComparison*.
+Shoes and Kettle scenes by Zeltner et al. 2020 are set up for different methods and are found in *results/Figure_19_GlintsComparison*.
 Copies of the original scenes with our proposed BRDF *glints_ibm* are named *shoes_ibm.xml* and *kettle_ibm.xml*.
 In the paper we present results with different *glints_ibm::beckmann_roughness* and *glints_ibm::tiles* parameters.

 ---